EstrellaSpaans/Python-World-Data-Analysis-Report/README.md

 by: Estrella Spaans, Jack Daoud, Sara Mareike Krause

 ---
-The purpose of the project was to perform an exploratory analysis:
+<b> The purpose of the project was to perform an exploratory analysis </b>:

 - Remove countries (rows) that aren't part of the Arabian Peninsula
 - Remove columns that contain old data or unreliable data